 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, we will receive an affiliate commission from the vendor at no extra cost to you.
 These business relationships allow us to keep bringing you great EatMoveHack content.
 All opinions remain our own.

-It’s hard enough to start a running routine without gear getting in the way.
-And unless you plan on shelling out some serious dough, it can be tough to find gear that’s cute, comfortable, and effective.
+It’s hard enough to start a running routine without expensive gear getting in the way.
+And unless you plan on shelling out some serious dough, it can be tough to find running gear that’s cute, comfortable, and effective.
 So I went on the hunt to find the best affordable women’s running shorts.
 Finding affordable women’s running shorts that I would love was a challenge but I think I found some gems.
 Here’s my review of the 6 shorts I tried.

 Here are a few guidelines for the shorts I bought, ran in, washed, and am now reviewing.